BielRoig/hfeb-guide/content/docs/matchup-spread/gat.md

 - do I really need to play another land?
 - can I prioritize mana creatures or Wall of Roots?
-- am I losing to Armageddon if I overdevelop my land base?
 - can I win before Armageddon resolves?

-**Wall of Roots** is very good here too, because it lets you maintain access to mana after a potential mana denial and buys time against the opponent's creatures.
+Pbviously **Wall of Roots** is very good here too, because it lets you maintain access to mana after a potential mana denial and buys time against the opponent's creatures.

 ## 4C / Esper Psychatog Versions